What Is The 2023 UEFA Super Cup Prize Money On Offer?

 What will be the 2023 UEFA Super Cup prize money?

 Since 2020, UEFA has standardised the prize money pool for the Super Cup.
-Going by that knowledge, the winners of the UEFA Super Cup 2023 will be rewarded with a massive USD 5.5 million (HKD 42 million).
-The runners-up will receive around USD 4.1 million (HKD 31 million).
+Going by that knowledge, the winners of the UEFA Super Cup 2023 will be rewarded with a massive USD 5.5 million (MYR 25 million).
+The runners-up will receive around USD 4.1 million (MYR 18 million).

 Where can you watch it?

-Fans in Hong Kong can live stream the UEFA Super Cup 2023 on beIN Sports, the official broadcaster for the region.
+Fans in Malaysia can live stream the UEFA Super Cup 2023 on beIN Sports, the official broadcaster for the region.

 What Is The Prize Money For The FIFA Women’s World Cup 2023?